-If so, then you were pondering what can be referred to as a ‘situational’ question.
-And, while lottery fantasies are just for fun, other (more realistic) situational questions play an important role in the career world — particularly in job interviews.
+If so, then you were pondering what can also be referred to as a situational interview question.
+And, while some questions are just for fun, most situational interview questions play an important role in the career world — particularly in job interviews.

 When interviewing for a new role, you’ll likely be asked at least 1-2 situational interview questions at some point in the process.
 And, for that reason, it’s crucial to familiarize yourself with these types of questions so you can prepare accordingly.